TVirus11/drowsiness-detector/README.md

 this system does not work when we are far.
 But when we come closer to the camera, the system detects eyes with the glasses on.

-And we will solve this issue and make the system almost perfect before the next presentation.
+And we will solve this issue and make the system almost perfect in coming days.